hpaluch/osfs/README.md

 > LinuxBridge because OVS was too unstable for regular use:
 > https://www.youtube.com/watch?v=_OdPP_4PYD4

 Setup variants with "provider" (public) network only.
 All examples below (but 1st one) include also Web UI called Horizon.

 1. DEPRECATED: single interface with LinuxBridge - requires lot of trickery to make it work.
 You can find this version under [linuxbridge/](linuxbridge/) - tested under Ubuntu 22 LTS.
 Issues: it requires firewall and Nova patches and causes assigned IP addresses mismatches.
 This example does NOT include Web UI Horizon.
 Only CLI is available.

-2. DEPRECATED but I like it: LinuxBridge: (by OpenStack) yet usable: 2 network interfaces (Management and Provider) with
+2. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: (by OpenStack) yet usable: 2 network interfaces (Management and Provider) with
    LinuxBridge under [linuxbridge-2ifaces/](linuxbridge-2ifaces/).
 This version includes embedded DHCP server and metadata agent (metadata not tested though).